Jordi Mboula: Return to Racing Santander

 On 1 February 2024, Mboula returned to Racing Santander and signed a contract for the remainder of the 2023–24 season.
 Although the club announced the signing as a free transfer, Mboula returned to Hellas Verona at the end of the season.
 Other reports suggested the deal was a loan with a conditional obligation to make the transfer permanent if Racing achieved promotion to La Liga, which ultimately did not occur.

 Gil Vicente

 On 17 August 2024, Mboula signed a two-year contract with Portuguese Primeira Liga club Gil Vicente.
 As part of the agreement, Hellas Verona retained 25% of the rights to any future transfer fee.

 On 23 July 2025, Mboula terminated his contract with the club.

 Cultural Leonesa

 On 2 September 2025, Mboula returned to Spain and joined Cultural y Deportiva Leonesa in the second division, signing a one-year deal with an option for an additional year.

+Henan FC

+On 23 January 2026, Cultural Leonesa announced Mboula's departure.
+He transferred to Chinese Super League club Henan FC.
+On 2 July 2026, he was released by the club after 6 months.

+A.E.
+Kifisia

+On 17 July 2026, Mboula joined Super League Greece club A.E.
+Kifisia.

 International career

 Mboula was part of the Spain national under-17 football team that were runners-up at the 2016 UEFA European Under-17 Championship in Azerbaijan.
 He scored in their 2–0 opening win against the Netherlands.

+On 31 August 2018, Junior was first called up to the Spain under-21 team for two 2019 UEFA European Under-21 Championship qualifying matches against Albania and Northern Ireland.